Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 ## Writing management plane test with the the Azure Python SDK test framework

+Management plane SDKs are those that are formatted `azure-mgmt-xxxx`, otherwise the SDK is data plane.
+Management plane SDKs work against the Azure Resource Manager APIs, while the data plane SDKs will work against service APIs.
 This section will demonstrate writing tests using `devtools_testutils` with a few increasingly sophisticated examples to show how to use some of the features of the underlying test frameworks.

 ### Example 1: Basic Azure service interaction and recording